Greenstone51/Spicetify-waveform/README.md

 ## Description

-Waveform is a extension for Spicetify that replaces the default seekbar in the Spotify player with a dynamic waveform visualization.
-This extension fetches audio analysis data from Spotify's API and generates a visual representation of the track's waveform, similar to the SoundCloud player and basically all DJ software.
+Waveform is an extension for Spicetify that replaces the default seekbar in the Spotify player with a dynamic waveform visualization.
+This extension fetches audio analysis data using Spicetify internal client interfaces and generates a visual representation of the track's waveform, similar to SoundCloud and standard DJ software.

+Note: This version resolves previous deprecation issues with Spotify Web API endpoints by relying entirely on local, non-intrusive Spicetify internal APIs.

 ## Features